AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/control-panel-overview.md

 >[!NOTE]
 >
->Both ‘[!UICONTROL whitelist]’ and ‘[!UICONTROL blacklist]’ terms have been removed from Adobe Campaign documentation.
-Some occurrences of these terms may still exist in the product UI, option names and internal code, but will be replaced in upcoming Campaign releases with ‘[!UICONTROL allow list]’ and‘[!UICONTROL block list]’.
+>The terms ‘[!UICONTROL whitelist]’ and ‘[!UICONTROL blacklist]’ have been replaced by ‘[!UICONTROL allow list]’ and ‘[!UICONTROL block list]’in the Adobe Campaign documentation.
+Some occurrences of these terms may still exist in the product UI, option names, internal code, as well as the tutorial videos.
+They will be replaced in upcoming Control Panel releases.

 The [!UICONTROL Control Panel] allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance or [!UICONTROL allow list] IP addresses.